bjorntrondsen/rails_exception_handler/README.markdown

 ### filters

 All filters are disabled by default.
 I recommend you deploy your application this way, and then add filters as they become necessary.
 The only reason I've ever wanted filtering have been due to what seem like poorly programmed web crawlers and black bots probing for security holes.
-Every once in a while I'll get dozens of errors within a few minutes caused by a bot looking for things like Joomla/Wordpress libraries with known security holes, or a web crawler that follows the target of forms.
+If legitimate web crawlers are a problem for you, look into tweaking your robots.txt file before enabling exception filters.

 **:all_404s**